 There are not currently display homes for GemLife Pacific Paradise, but you can view other GemLife projects by making an appointment.
 The display homes are expected to open in early 2020.

-The sales centre will officially open from the 18th of October.
-It will include a fully experiential selections room where people can see and/or touch finishings and fixtures, colour selection options, and get a sense of the look and feel of the homes.
-It will also feature a display kitchen which is representative of what buyers can expect within the Pacific Paradise resort.
+The sales centre is officially open as of the 18th of October.
+It includes a fully experiential selections room where people can see and/or touch finishings and fixtures, colour selection options, and get a sense of the look and feel of the homes.
+It also features a display kitchen which is representative of what buyers can expect within the Pacific Paradise resort.

 Construction is set to begin in October for GemLife Pacific Paradise, with the first residents expected to move in early-2020.

 GemLife Pacific Paradise is located at 26-40 Menzies Drive, Pacific Paradise.
 A few minutes away from the Sunshine Coast Aiport, this retirement estate is close to a number of restaurants, cafes and stores.
 There is a Coles around the corner on David Low Way, and further down the road, a health club.
 As many buyers in over 50’s resorts still work full or part-time, easy access to the Sunshine Coast Airport is a big plus as it provides multiple daily services to Sydney and Melbourne.

 The retirement estate can be accessed via North Shore Connection Road, which will bring you directly to the Sunshine Coast Motorway, allowing residents to get to whatever they need on the Sunshine Coast easily.
 Maroochydore is 10 minutes drive away, as is Mudjimba Beach and the North Shore Medical Centre and the North Shore Village.
 Coolum Beach is 15 minutes drive away.